BenjaminMichaelis/AZ-305-certification-exam/index.md

 # Design business continuity solutions (15–20%)

+- Definitions:
+  - HA (High Availability)
+  - DR (Disaster Recovery)
+  - Recovery Time Objective (RTO)
+    - How long I need to restore in
+    - The maximum amount of time available to bring resources online after an outage or problem.
+  - Recovery Point Objective (RPO)
+    - How much can I lose
+    - The point in time to which a database should be recovered and equates to the maximum amount of data loss that the business is willing to accept.
+  - MTTR (Mean Time to Recovery)
+    - How long a component can reasonably expect to last between outages
+  - MTBF (Mean Time Between Failures)
+    - How long it takes to restore a component after a failure

+- SQL Server HADR Features for Azure Virtual Machine
+  - Always On Failover Cluster Instances (FCI)
+    - Protects Instance (the entire installation of SQL Server)
+  - Always On Availability Groups (AG)
+    - Protects Database (Anything in the database itself, the data)
+  - Log Shipping
+    - Protects Database (Anything in the database itself, the data)
 - Region
   - Has Fault and update domains
     - Fault domains is rack level